STAT545-UBC-hw-2018-19/hw01-zeeva85/README.md

 Welcome to my STAT545 private repository.
 This repository will primarily contain the study materials and assignments associated with [STAT545][Stat545Link].

-These are the links to the privious weeks participation for the STAT545A class.
+These are the links to the privious weeks participation for the STAT545A class and the `R markdown` file for the part 2 of the assignment.

 [cm002][cm002] \| [cm003][cm003]